GaneshKantle/Ethereum-Voting-DApp/README.md

 ## 🔍 Overview
 VoteWise is a beginner-friendly, end-to-end decentralized application (DApp) built on Ethereum using Solidity, HTML, JavaScript, and Web3.js.
 It enables users to cast votes for a candidate and check how many votes any candidate has received, stored securely on the blockchain.

+## Media Visualize:
+- [**YouTube**](https://youtu.be/UbVwTI40Hk8) – A complete walkthrough from writing the smart contract to minting the NFT and viewing it on OpenSea.
+- [**Medium**](https://medium.com/@ganeshkantle/zero-to-deployed-building-my-first-ethereum-voting-dapp-0c17b6a22bf1) – Step-by-step breakdown of everything I did, in my own words.

 ## 🚀 Features
 - Vote for any candidate using their name.
 - Fetch real-time vote counts from the blockchain.